cheonsaeun/Robot-Arm/README.md

 # Control

-- Use the **Left Arrow** key to rotate the robot arm segments counterclockwise.
-- Use the **Right Arrow** key to rotate the robot arm segments clockwise.
+- Use Left or Right Arrow key to rotate the robot arms.
-- Use the **Space** key to toggle the gripper between open and closed states.
+- Use the Space key to close and open the gripper.

 # Explanation